daigotanaka/daigotanaka.github.io/product-analytics-101.md

 ### Get the insight

-By analyzing the user event, you may find that:
+In the flight booking app example, you may find the following things by analyzing the user event:

 1. The number of the users who start typing traveller information is higher among the treatment group in which they are presented with "Our advice Buy".